 This is vital for breeds with guarding instincts.

-Be taken to a lot of new places, and have many guests in their homes.
+They need to get to know lots of people when they are puppies, be taken to a lot of new places, and have many guests in their homes.

 Early socialization and obedience training matter.
+A lot.

 Positive reinforcement methods are essential.